Harry McKirdy: Swindon Town

 McKirdy scored twice in a pre-season friendly for Swindon Town in July 2021 and signed a one-year deal with the League Two club on 4 August; Ben Chorley, the "Robins" director of football said that "his attitude in both training and across all three preseason games has been fantastic".
 He scored on his League Two debut for the "Robins", a 3–1 win at Scunthorpe United on the opening day of the 2021–22 season.
 On New Year's Day, McKirdy scored four of Swindon's goals in their 5–2 win over Northampton Town at the County Ground.
 In his post-match interview he reflected that "I just felt a little bit livelier out there...
 I need to try and get to a place where I'm like that every week."
 On 7 January, he scored against Premier League champions Manchester City in a 4–1 home defeat in the FA Cup third round.
 On 13 January, he extended his contract with the club beyond the end of the season.
 He was named in the League Two Team of the Season at the EFL Awards for the 2021–22 season, and later Swindon Town's Player of the Season at the club's annual awards ceremony.
-He scored two goals in the play-off semi-final first leg victory over former club Port Vale, however would miss his penalty kick in the penalty shoot-out defeat at the end of the second leg.
+He scored two goals in the play-off semi-final first leg victory over former club Port Vale, however, missed his penalty kick in the penalty shoot-out defeat at the end of the second leg.

 He was sent off in the second game of the 2022–23 season, after being shown two yellow cards during a 0–0 draw with Salford City.
 He was reported to have subsequently gone into the referee's room and thrown a protein shake onto the referee's suit, leading to him being charged by The Football Association and being handed a three-match suspension and £1,500 fine after he admitted to "aggressive and improper" behaviour.